-This simple recipe is perfect for the onset of fall and is surprisingly versatile.
+This simple recipe for vellutata di zucca (or pumpkin vellutata) from Italy is perfect for the onset of fall or winter and is surprisingly versatile.
+The smooth, creamy texture is unbelievable, and the flavors can vary tremendously depending on what spices, herbs, or garnishes you choose.
+Pumpkin, like most squash, is a great vehicle for flavors.
 Don’t like sage?
 Try it with a bit of curry, coriander, or nutmeg.
 You would be surprised how the taste changes, but still lets the squash itself shine through.

 Optional garnishes: roasted pumpkin seeds, crumbled amaretti biscuits, parmigiano reggiano, goat cheese, salted ricotta cheese, homemade bread crumbs or croutons, fresh herbs, balsamic reduction, creme fraiche… the possibilities are endless!

-1. Prepare the pumpking/squash by peeling it and deseeding it.
+1. Prepare the pumpkin/squash by peeling it and deseeding it.
 Then cut the pulp into 1/2 inch dice.

 2. Heat a couple tablespoons of olive oil in a skillet or dutch oven.
 Finely chop the shallot and sage until the shallot is soft and transparent.